artehe/ZagOS/README.md

 - Kernel
   - [X] Internal logging system
   - [X] Kernel stack
-  - [ ] Switch Stack to request from Limine instead of hard coding...
   - Panic
     - [ ] Print stack trace (and possibly other useful information) from panic
     - [ ] Expand Panic to output full stack traces and other useful information